 While it can sometimes seem appealing to simply accept your charges and complete the required punishment, a criminal conviction is not something that will go away once you have completed your punishment.
 A criminal record will last a lifetime without experienced legal guidance and can show up on a future background check when you least expect that it will become an issue.
 Background checks are relatively easy to obtain—remember that an employer or landlord may require a criminal background check, and explaining a past criminal conviction can be extremely uncomfortable even if it was a minor offense.

-Call to Schedule a Free Consultation With a Persuasive Trenton, NJ Criminal Defense Lawyer
+Call to Schedule a Free Consultation With a Top Rated Trenton, NJ Criminal Defense Lawyer

-If you have been accused of a crime in Trenton, contact my offices to discuss your case today.
-I offer a free initial consultation to all of my potential clients, and I can be reached via phone or by filling out this online form.
-My offices are conveniently located at 2653 Nottingham Way, Hamilton, NJ 08619.
+If you have been accused of a crime in Trenton, contact our offices to discuss your case today.
+We offer a free initial consultation to all of our potential clients, and we can be reached via phone or by filling out this online form.

 About Trenton, NJ